tewarid/node-tcp-relay/README.md

 `relayPort` is the port where the relay server will listen for incoming connections from the relay client. `servicePort` is the port where external clients can connect to the service exposed through the relay.

-Use `secret` option to specify a shared secret key used to authorize relay client.

-Use `tls` option to enable TLS with relay client.
-Use `pfx` option to specify PFX file containing private key of server.
-Use `passphrase` to specify password used to protect private key.
+`secret` specifies a shared secret key used to authorize relay client. `tls` option enables secure communication with relay client using TLS. `pfx` option specifies a private key file used to establish TLS. `passphrase` specifies password used to protect private key.

 The relay client script is meant to be executed on a machine behind a NAT as follows